-(WBIR) In exactly 100 days, "It's Football Time in Tennessee" will ring out across Rocky Top.
+(WBIR) In exactly a month, "It's Football Time in Tennessee" will ring out across Rocky Top.

-Soon, a tide of orange and white will surge Neyland Stadium, as the Volunteers battle Utah State with coach Butch Jones leading the helm.
-Tennessee won't be playing on Aug.
-27 - the FBS' first game happens to be Abilene Christian at Georgia State - but we're still counting down the official kickoff to football season.
+Soon, a tide of orange and white will surge Neyland Stadium, as the Volunteers battle Utah State in Neyland Stadium with coach Butch Jones leading the helm.
+That showdown is scheduled for Sunday, Aug.
+31 at 7 p.m.

 In honor of the big countdown, here is the history behind some of the Tennessee's traditions and symbols (Courtesy utk.edu)

 Origins of the "Volunteer" moniker

 Tennessee became known as the "Volunteer state" in the 19th century because many of its residents enlisted in the military willingly, according to the University of Tennessee's website.